Earn the World’s First B.A. IN Christian Liberal Arts with an emphasis in Civics, Entrepreneurship, and Economics

 4-year sample schedule

-Hildegard undergraduates earn a B.A. in Christian Liberal Arts and Entrepreneurship.
+Hildegard undergraduates earn a B.A. in Christian Liberal Arts with an emphasis in Civics, Entrepreneurship, & Economics.
 Students’ time is divided into coursework in Foundations of Thought seminars and in the Entrepreneur Lab.
 In their 4th year, undergrads devote the majority of their time to the “Launch” phase of the product, program, or service they’ve designed in the Entrepreneur Lab.

 apply